metauni/metauni.github.io/index.md

 * **[Cell Learning Theory](http://metauni.org/posts/events/seminar-clt) 15:30-16:30** (*Michael Chappuis, Dan Murfet*): learning and computation in biology.
 This week's seminar is on AlphaFold (*biweekly, next seminar 17-3-2022*).
 * **[Landau-Ginzburg](http://metauni.org/posts/events/seminar-lg) 21:00-22:00** (*Dan Murfet*): on the geometry and (bi)category theory of isolated hypersurface singularities (*on hiatus*).
-* **[Disruption](http://metauni.org/posts/events/seminar-disruption) 14:30-15:30** (*Adam Dorr*): towards a science of technological disruption.
-An open discussion of technological disruption, how it works, what it means and how to play a positive part in it.
 * **[Cryptography](https://lnor.net/uc-seminar.html) 22:00-23:00**: (*Eleanor McMurtry*) on [universal composability](https://en.wikipedia.org/wiki/Universal_composability).
 * **[Foundations](http://metauni.org/posts/events/seminar-foundations) 8:00-9:00** (*Billy Price, Will Troiani*): the nature of mathematical objects, logic, Gödel's theorems.
 Currently in the middle of proving Gödel's incompleteness theorems (*on hiatus*).